Gorilla live in Nyungwe forest (Photo: Annonciata Byukusenge)

 BY Annonciata BYUKUSENGE

-Some residents around of Nyungwe National Park say they were former poachers but now they understand the importance of biodiversity conservation and are now advocates for the biodiversity conservation campaign in community as told to Rwandanews24.
+Some residents around of Nyungwe National Park say they were former poachers but now they understand the importance of biodiversity conservation and are now advocates for the biodiversity conservation campaign in community as told to the Forefront Magazine.

 Nyungwe National Park is located in Southern Province, Nyamagabe district.
 The formers poachers are the residents of Nyamagabe district, Uwinkingi sector in Rugeti Cell.